Lake Pictures: The Lake Series

 Beginning in September of 2015 artist Lincoln Schatz began taking lake pictures.
-At first dedicating a month to photographing the lake each day in morning or evening.
-These daily trips to photograph along the lake’s edge continued past that first month.
+Dedicating a month to photographing the lake each day in morning or evening.
+These daily trips to photograph the lake continued past that first month.
 One month became two, two became three and seven years later, this project continues.
-Those first lake photos are now the foundations of the Lake Series, an ongoing serial investigation of Lake Michigan that continues to this day.
+Those first lake photos are now the foundations of the Lake Series, a serial exploration of the landscape of Lake Michigan through photography.

-These lake photos have explored the daily changes that occur on and around Lake Michigan since that September.

 Schatz has spent the last seven years carefully studying this landscape.
 His back to the city of Chicago as he stands on the lake’s shore.
-He focuses his medium-format camera on the lake waters that stretch before him all the way to a horizon line that splits water from sky.
+Schatz shoots with a medium-format camera, capturing the lake waters that stretch away from him to the horizon line.

 Further Information on Lake Pictures in The Lake Series